-We’re thrilled to formally announce the addition of Adrian Estala as the VP of Data Mesh Consulting Services to the leadership team at Starburst.
+We’re thrilled to formally announce the addition of Adrian Estala as the VP, Field CDO to the leadership team at Starburst.

 Adrian was tasked with delivering data value through an ambitious digital transformation program as a CDO at Shell.
 While it was an exciting time, the sheer volume and velocity of it brought big challenges.
 “We had the same issues that most organizations are dealing with, in terms of integrating a number of lakes and warehouses quickly, and with minimal business disruption,” notes Adrian.
 “The Starburst Data Mesh presented a sustainable strategy that I could deliver incrementally, to create an immediate impact.”